NDepend Blog

 C#10 .NET 6 Hello World

-In Visual Studio 2019, the Hello World source code proposed when creating a new console project used to be much more verbose with the definition of a namespace, a class and a Main() method.
+In Visual Studio 2019, creating a new console project used to produce a much more verbose Hello World source, with the definition of a namespace, a class and a Main() method.

 C# Hello World for Beginners